This post was updated on July 7, 2022.

 For one, they rarely cost face value.
 And that’s above the clear initial cost, cost per user, customization, and so on.
 So how can you know the true CRM cost and set a reasonable budget for one?

-The true cost of a CRM implementation is rarely understood when the process begins.
-Because of this, improper funding is one of the main reasons for CRM implementation failure.
+The challenge is that the true cost of a CRM implementation is rarely understood when the process begins.
+Because of this, many CRM implementations fail due to a lack of funding.

 - Transparent fees

 Though some of these can vary in size between organizations, they’re always present in some form.
 Whether you’re a team of 2 or 2,000, implementing a CRM for your business is a big deal.
 It takes time, money, and effort.

 But CRM implementations can go off the rails all too often—even in sales teams aware of the extra costs.
 How?

 - Months past the deadline, implementation still isn’t finished

 - Failure to meet expectations (even after setup)

 When you understand the true costs, you can keep your project on track and your budget in check.
 You can also more effectively set expectations for the tool and deliver a CRM that solves the problems most important to your business.

 So what does each type of CRM cost look like?
 While they can take on many forms, here are the most common examples.